 - (Alternatively, right-click the module project in the Project window and select “Install in Development IDE”.
 This is another way to install it for somebody who has the module project still open.)

-- open netbeans.conf
+- open netbeans.conf with any text editor you like

 - set netbeans_jdkhome to point to the proper location, eg: